mehdi-kve/DesignPatterns/README.md

 # DesignPatterns
-Mosh Design Patterns' exercises written in C#;
+Design Patterns' Exercises and Templates in .NET